The cardiovascular system

 • Muscle fibers which form conductive system- Impulses from SA node is transmitted to the atria directly.
 However, the impulses are transmitted to ventricles through various components of conducting system,

 This forms the lining of the myocardium and the heart valves.
 It is a thin, smooth, glistening membrane which permits smooth flow of blood inside the heart.
-It consists of flattened epithelial cells, continuous with the endothelium that lines the blood vessels.
+It consists of single layer of squamous epithelium tissue.

 Valves of the Heart-